MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/using-the-mfpf-sdk/jsonstore-cordova/index.md

 To prevent JSONStore from marking the documents as "dirty", pass the option `{markDirty:false}` to `add`, `replace`, and `remove`

-you can also use the `getAllDirty` API to retrieve the dirty documents:
+You can also use the `getAllDirty` API to retrieve the dirty documents:

 ```javascript
 WL.JSONStore.get(collectionName).getAllDirty()